 Note: This virtual event is geared toward senior graduate students in biomedical fields who are interested in postdoc positions in the next two years.

-Participation in the symposium will be on a selected basis; eligible candidates will be notified by the end of January 2021.
+Participation in the symposium will be on a selected basis; eligible candidates will be notified by January 19, 2022.
 Given that the focus of the symposium will be on postgraduate training, we invite:

 - PhD and MD/PhD students who are two years or less from defending their thesis

 - PhD, MD, and MD/PhD postgraduate researchers who are interested in a second postdoc

 All biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing careers in biomedical research are encouraged to apply.
 Students from underrepresented groups are especially encouraged to apply.
 Underrepresented groups include, but are not limited to: African Americans, Hispanics/Latinx, Native Americans, Pacific Islanders, those with disabilities, and students from disadvantaged backgrounds.

 - Welcome and Introduction to MSK Research and Postdoc Benefits

 - Invitees Presentations, Part One